TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/form-data-container.md

 # Form Container and Data Management Container

-Some apps often require using forms to collect and manage data.
+Some APPs often require using forms to collect and manage data.
 For these scenarios, the platform includes two types of form editor containers: Form Container and Data Management Container.
 These containers simplify the complexity of form control configuration while enhancing functionality, such as default value linkage between form controls, dynamic setting of read-only, required, and hidden attributes, and data export.

 You can find the Form Container and Data Management Container controls in the left menu bar of the canvas editing page.
 Simply drag the control elements onto the canvas to create the corresponding container: